Skip to content

 Get an API key

 Sign up at kundalimcp.com/pricing, create a key from your dashboard, and pass it as a Bearer token.
-Keys are sutra_live_ or sutra_test_ followed by 32 hex characters.
+Keys are prefixed sutra_ followed by 32 hex characters.

 2